What is a Digital Experience Platform?

 What are The Different Parts of A Digital Experience?

-The DXP for your customers will differ depending on who those customers are and what they need.
+The DXP solution for your customers will differ depending on who those customers are and what they need.
 Generally it starts from the first interaction with your company, often right on your website.
 A good DXP can take information from each visitor to your website, such as physical location as denoted by IP address, or whether the visitor is returning, and serve up specific content for that visitor, such as local deals or trending topics.
-With a more robust DXP, the visitor can sign in to a user platform and have even further customization based on supplied information.
+With a more robust DXP technology, the visitor can sign in to a user platform and have even further customization based on supplied information.

 All of this information can be included in a mobile app they can access from their phone or tablet, providing consistency across their access points.
 A customer would be able to search for items on their laptop and see the same information available on their phone later on.
 They can find customer support information, whether it be self-serve FAQs or chat with a customer support agent.